 Career Development Grant (HCIP)

 The Career Development Grant provides funding up to $4,000 for individual heritage practitioners to participate in opportunities that will result in gaining new skills and knowledge to support the development of heritage work in Edmonton.
-Opportunities may include conferences, workshops, seminars, or coursework, offered in-person or online, locally or outside of Edmonton.
+Opportunities may include attending or presenting at conferences, workshops, seminars, or courses, offered in-person or online, locally or outside of Edmonton.

 Applicant & Project Eligibility